AWARD EARNED AT THE HARVARD NATIONAL MODEL UN CONFERENCE, FEB. 14-17, 2019

-The conference topics can include all kinds of things: UN reform, maritime piracy, birth control education, deforestation, responses to internal conflict, and much more.
+The conference committees can address many kinds of issues: UN reform, maritime piracy, birth control, education, deforestation, responses to internal conflict, and much more.
 Our delegates do their own research to become familiar with the topics.
 More importantly, they have to learn how our assigned member state is affected by that issue, and the position of that government in response.

 At the conference itself, our students have to convince the delegates from other nations to support a resolution that is consistent with our state's positions, or block those that do not serve our interests.
 The debate is held in committee, moderated by the chairs.
 The process also includes un-moderated caucuses, during which smaller groups of delegates meet, bargain, argue, cajole and compromise (maybe) in order to get a satisfactory resolution.

-We also try to immerse ourselves a little bit in the culture of our country, primarily through food!
-One semester a guest treated us to genuine homemade Belgian waffles, and we have also enjoyed Bosnian börek, Mexican enchiladas, churros, and more.
+Finally, we also try to immerse ourselves a little bit in the culture of our country, by watching movies or through food!
+One semester a guest treated us to genuine homemade Belgian waffles, and we have also enjoyed Bosnian börek, Peruvian ceviche, Mexican enchiladas, Spanish churros, Thai pad thai, and more.

 The MUN process is all about simulation and role-playing, but the learning, team-building and resulting friendships are very real.